-Termination
+Termination and Requalification

-If a student earns less than 75 percent of attempted units, the student's eligibility is terminated for the following year.
-At the end of the following year, if the student earns at least 75 percent of attempted units, the student will have met the qualitative measurement and can apply for financial aid.
+If a student earns less than 70 percent of attempted units and/ or does not meet the GPA standard, the student's financial aid eligibility is terminated for the following year.
+At the end of the following year, if the student earns at least 70 percent of attempted units and meets the GPA standard, the student will have re-qualified and is once again eligible for financial aid.